NVIDIA/Megatron-LM/README.md

 # Evaluation and Tasks

 We provide several command line arguments, detailed in the scripts listed below, to handle various zero-shot and fine-tuned downstream tasks.
-However, you can also finetune your model from a pretrained checkpoint on other corpora as desired.
+However, you can also fine tune your model from a pretrained checkpoint on other corpora as desired.
 To do so, simply add the `--finetune` flag and adjust the input files and training parameters within the original training script.
 The iteration count will be reset to zero, and the optimizer and internal state will be reinitialized.
 If the fine-tuning is interrupted for any reason, be sure to remove the `--finetune` flag before continuing, otherwise the training will start again from the beginning.

 Because evaluation requires substantially less memory than training, it may be advantageous to merge a model trained in parallel for use on fewer GPUs in downstream tasks.
 The following script accomplishes this.
 This example reads in a GPT model with 4-way tensor and 4-way pipeline model parallelism and writes out a model with 2-way tensor and 2-way pipeline model parallelism.